-In April 2005, Kawal Tagore reported to her job with the IRS at the Leland federal building in downtown Houston, as she always did.
+In April 2005, Kawal Tagore reported to her IRS job, as she always did.
 But that day was different: her supervisor sent her away from the office and told her not to return.

-Ms. Tagore had recently been baptized in the Sikh faith.
-She thus begun carrying a kirpan, one of the five articles of faith that all baptized Sikhs are required to carry.
-A kirpan is an emblem resembling a small knife with a blunt, curved blade.
-It is a symbol that is meant to remind Sikh believers of their commitment to a just and humane society.
+Ms. Tagore had recently been formally initiated into the Sikh faith and thus begun carrying a kirpan, one of the five articles of faith that Sikhs are required to carry.
+A kirpan resembles small, blunt knife – symbol meant to remind Sikh believers of their commitment to a just and humane society.